 As with the latest A3 hatch, the new cabriolet is based on the Volkswagen Group's modular MQB platform architecture, and is powered by range of updated but familiar and essentially off-the-shelf VW Group engines.

 At 4421mm in length, this latest version of A3 soft-top is slightly longer (by 183mm) than the model it replaces, as well as being 28mm wider (at 1793mm).
 However, with a 15mm reduction in overall height, from 1424mm to 1409mm, the new A3 cabriolet is more squat and purposeful-looking than before, and has what Audi describes as a 'coupé-like stance'.

 Despite the increases in length and width, the A3 cabriolet is actually lighter than before, thanks in part to the new MQB architecture and aluminium-hybrid body construction (which includes an aluminium bonnet), and also to revisions to the range of engines.
 The body-in-white weighs 30kg less than before, and the entry-level model has a kerb weight of just 1440kg.
 The third gen A3 received a mid-life facelift in 2016, focusing directly on improved interiors, more standard equipment and minor work to the lights and bumpers, which was also replicated across the second generation cabriolet so the whole A3 range has the same shelf life.

 The engine range, same as the rest of the A3 range, consists of three petrol and three diesel options.
-The entry-level petrol is the 1.4 TFSI cylinder on demand (CoD) unit, which produces 138bhp and 184lb ft and promises a 0-62mph time of 8.9sec.
+The entry-level petrol is the 1.4 TFSI cylinder on demand (CoD) unit, which produces 148bhp and 184lb ft and promises a 0-62mph time of 8.9sec.
 From what we have seen, it is an exceptionally refined powerplant which is incredibly quiet at idle and around town, and therefore ideally suited to drop-top use.